top of page

 Juan Pablo Aguilar Cabeza

 Juan finished his PhD at Ohio University in 2022 and started as a postdoc in the Fierst lab in 2023.
-His dissertation research was conducted with Don Miles and Joe Johnson and focused around using genomics to understand bat susceptibility to white nose fungus.
-He's interested in using his experimental molecular expertise to understand patterns of biodiversity in organisms ranging from bumblebees to tardigrades.
+His dissertation research, conducted with Don Miles and Joe Johnson, used genomics to understand bat susceptibility to white nose fungus.
+He's using his experimental molecular expertise and bioinformatic analyses to understand cold tolerance in bumblebees and the ancient origins of Phylum Nematoda.

 Rohit Kapila